 Like Apple, Microsoft has plenty of room for dividend growth in the coming years.
 Of the company's trailing-12-month free cash flow of $31.9 billion, Microsoft paid out just $13.2 billion in dividends.
 Equally as important, the software giant is seeing strong business growth -- and there's no sign of this momentum fizzing out.
 Consider Microsoft's most recent quarter.
 Revenue for the period was up 12% year over year, and operating income was up 18% over the same time frame.
 With impressive momentum in the company's commercial cloud products, Microsoft looks poised for double-digit top- and bottom-line growth in 2019 and beyond.

 Since investors count on more predictable and stable business growth from Microsoft than Apple while scooping up the same dividend yield from either, dividend investors may want to allocate more money toward Microsoft than Apple.
 But both stocks are attractive investments for those looking for a reliable, growing stream of dividends.

 10 stocks we like better than AppleWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

-Teresa Kersten is an employee of LinkedIn and is a member of The Motley Fool's board of directors.
-LinkedIn is owned by Microsoft.
-Daniel Sparks owns shares of Apple.
+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
+Daniel Sparks has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Apple.
-The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+The Motley Fool owns shares of Microsoft and has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool has a disclosure policy.